daraymonsta/CloudComputingWithAWS/README.md

 Added this line at 22:13 - check job 2's git push

 Added this line at 22:35 - check job 2's git push works after job 1

+Added this line at 10:20 - check what happens without SSH Agent plugin